surgems/ec-events/content/collections/pages/event-management.md

         content:
           -
             type: text
-            text: "We can provide full project management starting at the planning stage with layout, site plan, health and safety aspect etc on organising logistics, on-site direction and ensuring the event runs smoothly right through to dismantling and leaving the site at the end-stage.\_"
+            text: "We can provide full project management services, starting at the planning stage with layout and site plans.
+We can also help with health and safety aspects including organising logistics, on-site direction and ensuring the event runs smoothly right through to dismantling and leaving the site at the end-stage.\_"
           -
             type: hard_break
           -